sadaoikebe/SnakeOilXY-FFC/README.md

 ## DC Motor Circuit

 The DC motor control circuit uses MOSFETs for low-side switching.
-Positive terminal of the motor is always connected to the 24V power supply, and the negative terminal is controlled by the MOSFET.
+Positive terminal of the fan is always connected to the 24V power supply, and the negative terminal is controlled by the MOSFET.
 This circuit doesn't have a diode to dissipate counter EMF (usually called as a flyback diode).
 This is because DC brushless motors generally have a full bridge driver in it, and the counter EMF does not return to the primary circuit.
 With an oscilloscope we can confirm that no counter EMF returns to the primary circuit.
+Many existing MCU boards (BTT, Mellow, FYSETC...) don't employ such diodes.
 ![cch477e](images/cch477e.jpeg)
 ![waveform](images/24vfan_switch_wave.jpeg)

-### A poor-quality driver might still return counter EMF, so wouldn't it be a good idea to have a diode just in case?
-Many existing MCU boards (BTT, Mellow, FYSETC...) don't employ such diodes.